No. 8 Louisville women top Boise State 98-82

 LOUISVILLE, Ky.
+(AP) — Louisville’s strong beginning provided a safe buffer to withstand Boise State’s furious finish.

-(AP) — Jazmine Jones scored 22 points, Dana Evans added 20 and No. 8 Louisville built a cushion with a hot shooting start and outlasted Boise State 98-82 on Sunday.
+Jazmine Jones scored 22 points, Dana Evans added 20 and the No. 8 Cardinals built a cushion with a hot shooting start and outlasted Boise State 98-82 on Sunday.

 The Cardinals (5-0) shot 71% in the first half, including 12 of 16 in the second quarter, for a 58-34 lead.
 A quick pace on both ends helped them own most statistical areas.
 Louisville won the rebounding battle 34-25 and scored 25 points off 20 turnovers.

 Louisville cooled off significantly in the second half to finish 54% from the field.
-Meanwhile, Boise State (3-3) awoke from the field to shoot 85% after the break and 61% overall.
+Meanwhile, Boise State (3-3) awoke from the field to shoot 85% after the break and a season-best 61% overall.
 The Broncos got within 91-77 with 2:39 remaining before the Cardinals answered with several late baskets.

+“We just needed to come out stronger than we did,” said Cardinals forward Kylee Shook, who added 15 points and five rebounds.

+“I don’t think it was necessarily lack of focus, but more effort-wise.
+We really focus on offense, but there needs to be more defensive work.
+When we started missing a few shots, we just kind of got lackadaisical on defense and we need to fix that.”

 Jones provided the initial spark with 10 first-quarter points and finished three points below her career best.
-Kylee Shook and Elizabeth Dixon added 15 points apiece for the Cardinals.
+Elizabeth Dixon added 15 points apiece for the Cardinals.

+“I was just trying to be aggressive like my coaches tell me and my teammates tell me every day,” said Jones, who made 8 of 12 from the field and grabbed six rebounds.

 Braydey Hodgins and Rachel Bowers each scored 16 points and A’Shanti Coleman had 15 for the Broncos, who lost consecutive games for the first time since January 2018 and fell to 0-3 all-time against the Cardinals.